Balaram-kishore/system-metrics/README.md

-# 🚀 Live Demo Walkthrough: System Metrics Collection with InfluxDB & Grafana
+# System Metrics Collection with InfluxDB & Grafana

 ## 📋 Overview
 This guide provides a complete walkthrough for demonstrating the system metrics collection project on a Linux Ubuntu EC2 machine with InfluxDB for metrics storage and Grafana for dashboard visualization.